Online Large Print

 Leader: Please be seated.
 Children, please come forward for Children’s Time?

-Leader: This is the word of God for the people of God.
+Pastor: This is the word of God for the people of God.

 All: Thanks be to God.